yooumarr/TextSummarizer/README.md

 # TextSummarizer

-A simple Flask web app that summarizes text locally using LangChain and Hugging Face Transformers — no API keys or online model hosting required.
+A simple Flask web app that summarizes text locally using LangChain and Hugging Face Transformers.

 ##  Setup Instructions